The Question We're Not Asking

 To design policy, you need to understand the fiscal math.
 We built an interactive model that takes a small number of inputs and produces the tax rates required to maintain economic stability as AI displacement grows.
 The inputs are deliberately simple — this is not a prediction engine but a scenario explorer.

 On the revenue side, the model takes total AI company revenue and a “value capture ratio” — the percentage of total AI-generated economic value that flows to AI companies as taxable revenue.
 This distinction matters enormously.
 When an AI tool saves a bank $500 million in labor costs but the AI vendor only receives $50 million in licensing fees, $450 million in value has been created outside the taxable base.
 The capture ratio, defaulting to 25%, makes this gap visible.
+Critically, the model now allows users to link AI revenue to displacement — auto-scaling revenue upward as displacement grows, reflecting the economic reality that the same AI capabilities causing displacement are also generating massive revenue for AI companies.
+Holding revenue flat across all displacement levels is unrealistic; the coupling makes scenarios far more defensible.

 The model reveals a striking nonlinearity: at low displacement, the required tax rate is modest.
 At high displacement, it becomes untenable on AI company revenue alone — signaling that the tax base must broaden.